nbbj-digital/vue-snippets/README.md

 <img src="https://cdn.auth0.com/blog/vuejs/vue-logo.png" alt="Vue.js" width="100"/>

-# Vue Starter Template
+# Vue Snippets

-A Vue.js 3.0 full project starter template including best practices for code styling, testing, and building.
-Also incorporates the (soon to be released) [Composition API](https://vue-composition-api-rfc.netlify.com/).
+A collection of useful Vue.js snippets and patterns.

 ## Usage

-Fork, download, or clone this repository and use it as a starting point for your next Vue.js project.
+Fork, download, or clone this repository and run locally to interact with the examples and read the code in parallel.

 ## Added/Updated Configurations to Vue CLI Starter